-This problem occurs because server message block (SMB) write operations to a domain controller that is running Windows 2000 or Windows Server 2003 may experience a delay of up to 200 milliseconds between file copies.
+Slow network performance occurs if you copy files to a domain controller that is running Windows 2000 or Windows Server 2003

 If you review a trace of the problem, you notice that the delay occurs after the client sends the server an SMB Notify Change command with the FID entry that matches the FID entry of the target folder.
 Windows Explorer posts a Notify Change request on the network share, which asks to be notified if something changes in the folder that appears in the right pane of Windows Explorer.
 If a domain controller receives the Notify Change request, it does not respond to it immediately; it does not send packets for up to 200 milliseconds.
 At that point, a simple Transmission Control Protocol (TCP) acknowledgement (ACK) packet is sent and the file operation resumes as usual.